vsheahan/hashtraceai/README.md

 # HashTraceAI

-HashTraceAI is a lightweight tool for generating and verifying Software Bill of Materials (SBOMs) for machine learning models.
-It calculates cryptographic hashes of files in a model directory, produces a JSON SBOM, and verifies those hashes to detect drift, tampering, or unintended changes.
+HashTraceAI is a lightweight tool for generating and verifying file-level manifests for machine learning models.
+It calculates cryptographic hashes of files in a model directory, produces a JSON manifest, and verifies those hashes to detect drift, tampering, or unintended changes.

 ## Features

-- Generates a file-level SBOM from any directory
+- Generates a file-level manifest from any directory
 - Uses SHA-256 for secure hashing
 - Produces portable JSON output
-- Verifies model files against a previously generated SBOM
+- Verifies model files against a previously generated manifest
 - CLI output supports JSON or colorized text format

 ## Installation